python-control/python-control/doc/response.rst

 each of the responses in turn, using a sequence of different colors with appropriate titles and legends.

-In addition the :func:`input_output_response` function, which handles simulation of nonlinear systems and interconnected systems, can be used.
+In addition, the :func:`input_output_response` function, which handles simulation of nonlinear systems and interconnected systems, can be used.
 For an LTI system, results are generally more accurate using the LTI simulation functions above.
 The :func:`input_output_response`